Sequential stratified inference for the mean: Stratified inference with TSMs

-There are two sources of slack in using \Cref{proposition:global_LCB} to test $H_0$.
-One is due to the second inequality in \Cref{proposition:global_LCB}: the LCB method bounds each of the $K$ components of $\bs{\mu}^\star$ separately, but we only need to bound $\bs{w} \cdot \bs{\mu}^\star$.
-The other source of slack is in controlling for multiplicity using closed testing, which requires each of the $K$ TSMs to reach $1/\alpha$.
-In contrast, to test the intersection null $\bs{\mu}^\star \le \bs{\eta}$, we only need the \textit{product} of the stratum-wise TSMs to reach $1/\alpha$.
-In particular, the test could reject $\bs{\eta}$ with all $K$ TSMs equal to $\alpha^{-1/K}$, a lower hurdle in every stratum.
-We now develop a test that avoids these two sources of slack.
+There are two sources of slack in using \Cref{proposition:global_LCB} to test $H_0$: (a)~The LCB method bounds each of the $K$ components of $\bs{\mu}^\star$ separately, but we only need to bound $\mu^\star = \bs{w} \cdot \bs{\mu}^\star$. (b)~Each of the $K$ TSMs must reach $1/(1-(1-\alpha)^{1/K})$.
+The \v{S}id\'{a}k may be unnecessarily conservative, but, even ignoring multiplicity entirely, each TSM would need to be bigger than $1/\alpha$ for the (now potentially invalid) LCB method to stop.
+In contrast, to test the intersection null $\bs{\mu}^\star \le \bs{\eta}$ only requires the \textit{product} of stratumwise TSMs to reach $1/\alpha$.
+In particular, the test could reject $\bs{\eta}$ with all $K$ TSMs equal to $\alpha^{-1/K}$.
+This is a much lower hurdle in each stratum, but it requires every TSM to grow (or, at least, not to shrink) for every stratum and every intersection null in the union.
+This is the goal of the test we now describe.